Table 301 Covid-19 Policies & Procedures

 - In addition to the health screening App, each associate will submit to a forehead temperature scan prior to entering the workplace and managers will keep a daily log of names and temperatures clearing anyone to work who registers a temperature BELOW 100.4.
 Anyone registering 100.4 or higher will be sent home and asked to further monitor themselves.

-- All front of the house associates will wear protective face coverings
+- All service and culinary associates will wear protective face coverings

 - Bussers clearing tables will use “single use” gloves for clearing the tables.
 When they place dirty dishes in the dishwash area, they will remove the gloves, dispose of them, properly wash their hands and sanitize them before returning to the dining room